automl/amltk/docs/guides/pipelines.md

 with convenience for constructing the entire space, configuring it and building it, much as we did for a `Component` built with `step`.

-To construct one, we will use the classmethod, [`Pipeline.create()`][byop.pipeline.Pipeline.create], passing in the step we have above.
+To construct one, we will use the classmethod, [`Pipeline.create()`][amltk.pipeline.Pipeline.create], passing in the step we have above.

 === "Embedded"

     ```python
-    from byop.pipeline import step, Pipeline
+    from amltk.pipeline import step, Pipeline
     from sklearn.ensemble import RandomForestClassifier

     pipeline = Pipeline.create(